 Depending on your profession, you may be required by OSHA (the Occupational Safety and Health Administration) to wear protective goggles on the job.
 However, lack of required eye and face protection is one of the top 10 OSHA violations noted in reports.

 People avoid wearing protective glasses for several different reasons.
 But statistics prove that eye injuries are common while working.
-In 2020, over 23,000 eye-related occupational injuries were reported.
+Each year, close to 20,000 workplace eye injuries are reported, many of which result in employees missing at least one day of work.

 Approximately 90% of eye-related incidents are avoidable.
 Wearing safety glasses and observing other eye safety habits can keep your eyes safe.